fmerg/pymerkle/docs/source/merkle-proofs.rst

 .. _Proof.serialize: https://pymerkle.readthedocs.io/en/latest/pymerkle.html#pymerkle.Proof.serialize

-If JSON text is preferred instead of a Python dictionary, one can alternatively apply the `Proof.toJSONString`_ method:
+If JSON text is preferred instead of a Python dictionary, one can alternately apply the `Proof.toJSONString`_ method:

 .. code-block:: python